raghavdhir03/bayesian-nba-shot-analytics/README.md

 Questions or suggestions?
 Open an issue or reach out!

 **Remember**: The goal isn't perfect predictions but **quantifying uncertainty** to make better-informed decisions.

-🏀 *"All models are wrong, but some are useful"* — George Box